ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 Flap
 ++++

-When a channel is set as a flap its value comes from the ``FLAP_IN_CHANNEL`` .
+When a channel is set as a flap its value comes from the flap rc input channel selected by assigning ``RCx_FUNCTION`` = 208 to it and/or from the :ref:`Automatic Flaps<automatic-flaps>` feature.
 The reason you may want to use this instead of a RCPassThru is that you can setup multiple flap channels with different trims and ranges, and you may want to take advantage of the :ref:`FLAP_SLEWRATE<FLAP_SLEWRATE>` to limit the speed of flap movement.